grill-lab/DL-Hard/README.md

 <!-- New Judgements -->
 <h3 id="new-judgements">New Judgements</h3>

-The resource uses the full provided NIST assessments for previously the 25 judged queries.
-There are also new passage and document level judgments provided for the 24 unjudged queries from TREC DL:
+The resource uses the full provided NIST assessments for the 25 previously judged queries.
+There are also new passage and document judgments provided for the 24 unjudged queries from TREC DL:
  <ul>
     <li><i>Passage Judgements</i>: <a href="https://github.com/grill-lab/DL-Hard/blob/main/annotations/new_judgements/new_judgments-passage.passage-level.qrels">link</a> </li>
     <li><i>Document Judgements (Mapping Passage-Level Judgments)</i>: <a href="https://github.com/grill-lab/DL-Hard/blob/main/annotations/new_judgements/new_judgments-doc.passage-level.qrels">link</a> </li>